noisecode3/TombRaiderLinuxLauncher/README.md

 ## Installation

 ### Dependencies
-Ensure the following are installed on your Linux desktop:
+On Arch this should be enough, you get the rest probably when you install the base, curl + openssl Ensure the following are installed on your Linux desktop:
 - `curl` (7.71.0 or newer)
-- Boost
+- `Boost`
-- OpenSSL
+- `OpenSSL`
-- Qt5
+- `Qt5`
-On Arch this should be enough, you get the rest probably when you install the base, curl + openssl

 ```shell
 sudo pacman -S qt5-wayland qt5-webengine qt5-imageformats boost